 - 7 tablespoon ice water plus up to 2 more as needed

 - 4 ounce bar semi-sweet baking chocolate coarsely chopped

 Make the crust:

 - Combine the flour, salt and sugar in a stand mixer, and mix till just combined.
-Add in the cold butter and mix on low medium until dough has crumbs to 1/2" pieces in it.
-Add in the 7 tbsp ice water and continue to mix.
-Test the mixture by seeing if a small amount holds together; if it doesn't add in another 1-2 tbsp of water until mix holds together and is still crumby - you don't want to mix it until it becomes a fully combined ball of dough, you want some crumbliness to the dough.
+Add in the cold butter and mix on low medium until dough has crumbs to ½" pieces in it.
+Add in the 7 tablespoon ice water and continue to mix.
+Test the mixture by seeing if a small amount holds together; if it doesn't add in another 1-2 tablespoon of water until mix holds together and is still crumby - you don't want to mix it until it becomes a fully combined ball of dough, you want some crumbliness to the dough.

 Make the filling:

 - Roughly chop up chocolate and place in a small bowl.
 Warm heavy cream over stove until it simmers then immediately remove from heat.
 Pour cream over chocolate and stir until nice and smooth - don't worry, it will look a little sketchy at first but will mix together nicely after a minute or so.

 - Let chocolate filling cool and thicken up a bit.